-On-Bar (Informix specific term)
+On-Bar

-A backup and restore system for OnLine Server.
-ON-Bar enables you to create a copy of your OnLine Server data and later restore the data.
+(Informix Server specific term) A backup and restore system for Informix Server.
+ON-Bar enables you to create a copy of your Informix Server data and later restore the data.
 The ON-Bar backup and restore system involves the following components:

-- onbar utility
+- the onbar command

-- Data Protector, as the backup solution
+- Data Protector as the backup solution

-- XBSA interface
+- the XBSA interface

 - ON-Bar catalog tables, which are used to back up dbobjects and track instances of dbobjects through multiple backups.